methodgames/methodgames.github.io/roleplay.md

 **Please note, the PRZ rules have been completly changed and are therefore subject to change and clarification to address the needs of the server and of this area.**

+#### May 2024 Faction Wars:
+- The Faction Wars will be a mid-wipe purge **only** for the PRZ that will take place between 5/18/2024 @ 12 PM Eastern until 5/19/2024 @ 10 PM Eastern.
+- Keep an eye on the Discord for more details!
+- Proposed Timeline (will be updated accordingly):
+    - 5/3: Faction Leader campaigning.
+Idenitfy Faction War participants.
+    - 5/4: Faction Leader votes.
+Assign faction leader to a PRZ zone.
+    - 5/6-5/10: Factions build town halls in each respective PRZ zone.
+- Listen, this is all in my head so bear with me.

 #### General:
 - Killing on sight (KOS) is allowed.
 - Building with the intention of blocking building privilage is not allowed.